HikaruEgashira/human-in-the-loop/README.md

 ## Overview

-This MCP server is used when AI assistants need human input or judgment during their work.
+This MCP server enables AI assistants to request human input or judgment during their work.
 For example:

-- When having an LLM create documentation, the AI designs the structure while humans provide specific content
+- When creating documentation, the AI designs the structure while humans provide specific content
 - When the AI needs confirmation on uncertain decisions
 - When specialized knowledge or personal information is required